-Prerequisite: VS.net
+Prerequisite: VS.net or for CHS pass a placement test

-School: DVHS, MVHS-(ROP)
+Schools: CHS, DVHS, MVHS-(ROP)

 Computer 2 (Semester)

 (9-12) Continue developing your functional computer applications skills in preparation for college and the world of work by integrating software applications in word processing, multimedia, database management, spreadsheet manipulation and beginning programming.
 HTML and the use of the Internet will be incorporated throughout this course.
 Contemporary computer application software, Microsoft Office 2010 and Google Docs, are utilized to develop your computer applications skills.